Solved case

 A subsequent civil lawsuit, Owens v.
 Republic of Sudan (later Opati v.
 Republic of Sudan), was filed in 2001 by victims' families against Sudan under the Foreign Sovereign Immunities Act, alleging Sudan provided sanctuary to the bombers.
 After more than a decade of litigation and legislative amendments, a district court awarded plaintiffs over $10 billion in 2014, and in May 2020 the U.S. Supreme Court ruled that punitive damages of $4.3 billion could be applied retroactively.
 In October 2020, the United States announced it would remove Sudan from the State Sponsors of Terrorism list after Sudan agreed to pay $335 million in compensation to victims' families.

-Following investigation, an indictment charged 21 people with various alleged roles in the bombings; according to the Wikipedia article, all of the cases arising from that indictment have been resolved.
+Following investigation, an indictment charged 21 people with various alleged roles in the bombings; all of the cases arising from that indictment have been resolved.

 Key facts